 1. Vanta

 Vanta stands as one of the most established and robust Drata alternatives, known for its mature platform and extensive integration ecosystem.
-It automates up to 90% of the work required for security and privacy frameworks like SOC 2, ISO 27001, HIPAA, and GDPR.
+It automates a significant portion of the work required for security and privacy frameworks like SOC 2, ISO 27001, HIPAA, and GDPR.
 The platform excels at continuous controls monitoring, pulling evidence from over 300 cloud services, HR systems, and infrastructure providers to ensure your security posture remains strong post-audit.

 Platform Highlights

-• Best For: Growth-stage startups and mid-market companies needing to build trust with enterprise customers.
+- Best For: Growth-stage startups and mid-market companies needing to build trust with enterprise customers, and teams building AI products who need NIST AI RMF coverage alongside SOC 2.

 Website: https://www.vanta.com